stumpwm/stumpwm/README.md

 bars, or any of the other conventional GUI widgets.

-These design decisions reflect the growing popularity of productive, customizable lisp based systems.
+These design decisions reflect the growing popularity of productive, customizable Lisp based systems.

 ## Philosophy

-Stumpwm is a "everything-and-the-kitchen-sink WM" or "the emacs of WMs."
+Stumpwm is a "everything-and-the-kitchen-sink WM" or "the Emacs of WMs."

 **StumpWM:Windows::Emacs:Text**